jerkeyray/pika-interpreter/README.md

 |__|           \/     \/
 ```

 Pika is a tree-walking interpreter for a dynamically typed programming language written in Go.
+This project was built as a learning experience following Thorsten Ball's book "Writing An Interpreter In Go".
 It features a complete lexer, parser, and evaluator supporting multiple data types, functions, closures, and built-in operations.

 ## Features